bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 }
 ```

-If two systems do access the same data, as long as one system isn't *mutably* accessing the data then both systems could run in parallel.
+Systems can run in parallel, as long as one system isn't *mutably* accessing the same data as the other system.
 Both systems in the example below access the same data, but neither changes the data.
 These systems can run in parallel.